 Assessment Related RequirementsSubmission via Turnitin.
 All assignments are due by 11:59pm on the Sunday at the end of the week in which they are due.
 A penalty of 5% per day applies for late submissions.

 Extensions are granted on medical, compassionate or other special circumstances recognised under the University’s Modified Arrangements for Coursework Assessment Policy.
 The completed extension application form and any documentation (such as a medical or counsellor's certification) should be emailed to the course coordinator and submitted before the due date.
 The course coordinator will consider the request in the light of the case made and University deadlines, and may grant an extension of up to three days.

 Assessment #2 Part 1 Group presentation (30%, due end of week 4).
-You will collaborate with other students to prepare and present a group video on a topic (to be determined) relevant to the health and wellbeing of indigeneous Australian peoples.
-In addition, formative feedback will be provided using SPLAT (Self and Peer Learning Assessment Tool) to assess your own and other group members participation in the group work.
+You will collaborate with other students to prepare and present a group video on a topic (to be determined) relevant to the health and wellbeing of Aboriginal and Torres Strait Islander Peoples.
+In addition, feedback will be provided using a self and peer assessment tool to assess your own and other group members participation in the group work.